Becoming a Hotel Leader

 In 2017, a chapter of preparation and self-discovery came to an end.
 After a long battle with thyroid cancer and then lung cancer, my mother passed away in November 2017.
 She had always pushed me to become the best version of myself so I could live the life I dreamed of—being a leader in a great company that shapes the world.
 In her memory, I made a promise to her and to myself: I would put all my energy into making this a reality.
 I felt reborn.

-2017 – NOW
+2017 – 2026

 Becoming a Leader